Citizen of Nowhere

 Why These Weights

 The design rewards breadth over extreme depth in any one dimension.
-A city that has a stock exchange and top-flight universities and a skyline and major league sports will beat a city that dominates just one of those.
+A metro that has a stock exchange and top-flight universities and a skyline and major league sports will beat a metro that dominates just one of those.

 Logarithmic scaling for transit, skyscrapers, and Michelin stars reflects diminishing returns: the jump from zero to one subway line is transformative, but the jump from 10 to 11 is marginal.
 Reciprocal scaling for GaWC connectivity reflects its power-law distribution, where the gap between Alpha++ and Alpha+ is much larger than the gap between lower tiers.
 Caps on major league teams prevent London (99 teams) or NYC (74) from dominating the sports dimension; 25 teams is not 2.5 times better than 10.